 - Loss of appetite.

-- Swelling of hands and feet.
+- Swelling of your hands, feet and ankles.

-- Feeling of nausea or vomiting.
+- Nausea or vomiting.

 - Muscle cramps.

-- Darkness of skin.
+- Darkening of your skin.

 What are the complications of chronic kidney disease?